Imprint and Data Privacy

 We may also process your data for security and access control purposes.
 In addition, we process your data to comply with laws, directives and recommendations from authorities and internal regulations (“Compliance”).

-We also process data for the purposes of our risk management and as part of prudent corporate governance, including business organisation and corporate development.
+We also process data for the purposes of our risk management and as part of prudent corporate governance, including business organisation and development.

 1. On what basis do we process your data?